buren/poller/README.md

 # Poller

-Deploy [poller-server](https://github.com/buren/poller-server), in 3 minutes, to Heroku with one click.
+Deploy [poller-server](https://github.com/buren/poller-server), in less than 2 minutes, to Heroku with one click.

 [Poller](https://github.com/buren/poller#getting-started), get started with a couple of lines of HTML.